 Attachment P: Methodology for Setting Maximum Shadow Prices for Network and Power Balance Constraints

-May 1, 2024
+TBD

 1. Purpose

 Section 6.5.7.1.11, Transmission Network and Power Balance Constraint Management, requires the Public Utility Commission of Texas (PUCT) to approve ERCOT’s methodology for establishing caps on the Shadow Prices for transmission constraints and the Power Balance constraint.
 Additionally, PUCT must also approve the values (in $/MWh) for each of the Shadow Price caps.